About Me

 I was selected as a Google PhD Fellowship Nominee (2025) in NLP, one of three nominees from Missouri, and received the Outstanding Master’s Student Award (2025).

-Research Interests: LLMs, NLP, Agentic AI, Trustworthy AI, Scalable ML Systems, Reproducibility
+Research Interests: Agentic AI Systems, LLMs, NLP, Trustworthy AI, Autonomous Experimentation, Scalable ML Systems, Reproducibility

 News